gauravsorte/todo_list/README.md

 # todo_list
-This is created using HTML, CSS.
+This is a Todo List created using HTML, CSS.
 Bootstrap and Javascript